Preventing Feline Whisker Fatigue

 Whisker fatigue might sound like a fancy cat ailment, but for our furry companions, it’s very real—and very fixable.

-By making a few small changes, you can help your cat’s whiskers get the rest they deserve.
+By making a few small changes, you can help your cat stay comfortable, eat with ease, and keep their whiskers fatigue-free.

 Need Help Solving Your Cat’s Behavior Problems?